Ingenious Group Terms of Service and Supply

 v.
 Each party agrees to comply with its respective obligations under the Data Protection Act 1998.

 vi.
-The Client shall be obliged to indemnify the Company for any loss, including costs incidental to legal proceedings, suffered by the Company as a result of the processing of personal data which the Client has contributed being in contravention of the Data Protection Act 1998 or marketing law.
-The parties shall be obliged to notify the other party without undue delay of any claims raised against a party as described in the present clause.
+The Client shall be obliged to indemnify the Company for any loss, including costs incidental to legal proceedings, suffered by the Company due to the processing of personal data which the Client has contributed being in contravention of the Data Protection Act 1998 or marketing law.
+The parties shall be obliged to notify the other party without undue delay of any claims raised against a party as described in the present Clause.

-a) Either party may terminate this agreement by giving one month’s written notice to the other without assigning any reason whatsoever.
+a) Either party may terminate this agreement by giving the other one month’s written notice without assigning any reason whatsoever.
 The obligations of the parties shall continue during the notice period.

 b) The Contract shall renew automatically for a further term of one month at the end of each year unless and until either party notifies the other of its wish to terminate the Contract at the expiry of the current year by giving the other party at least 30 days written notice to expire at the end of that Contract term.

-b) becomes or is insolvent or is unable to pay its debts (within the meaning of the Insolvency Act 1986) or (except for the purposes of a genuine amalgamation or reconstruction) a petition is presented or meeting convened or resolution passed for winding up the defaulting party or the defaulting party enters into liquidation whether compulsorily or voluntarily or compounds with its creditors generally or has a receiver, administrator, or administrative receiver appointed over all or any part of its assets or the defaulting party ceases to carry on all or a substantial part of its business.
+c) becomes or is insolvent or is unable to pay its debts (within the meaning of the Insolvency Act 1986) or (except for the purposes of a genuine amalgamation or reconstruction) a petition is presented or meeting convened, or resolution passed for winding up the defaulting party, or the defaulting party enters into liquidation whether compulsorily or voluntarily or compounds with its creditors generally or has a receiver, administrator, or administrative receiver appointed over all or any part of its assets or the defaulting party ceases to carry on all or a substantial part of its business.

-e) The Client shall not be permitted to assign or transfer all or any part of its rights or obligations under the Contract and these Terms without the prior written consent of the Company.
+f) The Client shall not be permitted to assign or transfer all or any part of its rights or obligations under the Contract and these Terms without the Company’s prior written consent.

-f) The Company shall be entitled to assign or subcontract any of its rights or obligations under the Contract and these Terms, and the Client acknowledges that certain elements of the Services will be provided by third parties if the Contract is impeded for more than six months due to a Force Majeure Event.
+g) The Company shall be entitled to assign or subcontract any of its rights or obligations under the Contract and these Terms, and the Client acknowledges that third parties will provide some aspects of the Services if the Contract is impeded for more than six months due to a Force Majeure Event.

 85 Great Portland Street, (1st Floor) London.
 W1W 7LT address or by email to